DeWitt Clinton High School

-DeWitt Clinton High School is a public high school located since 1929 in The Bronx, New York.
-Opened in 1897 in Lower Manhattan as an all-boys school, it maintained that status for 86 years.
-In 1983 it became co-ed.
-From its original building on West 13th Street in Manhattan, it moved in 1906 to its second home, located at 59th Street and Tenth Avenue (now the site of the John Jay College of Criminal Justice).
-In 1929 the school moved to its present home on Mosholu Parkway in The Bronx.

-After more than a century of operations, producing a raft of accomplished alumni, DeWitt Clinton High School in the early 21st century has faced serious problems involving student performance and security.
+DeWitt Clinton High School is a public high school located since 1929 in the Bronx borough of New York City.
+Opened in 1897 in Lower Manhattan as an all-boys school, it maintained that status for 86 years before becoming co-ed in 1983.
+From its original building on West 13th Street in Manhattan, it moved in 1906 to a new location at 59th Street and Tenth Avenue (Haaren Hall at the John Jay College of Criminal Justice).
+In 1929, the school moved to its home on Mosholu Parkway in the Bronx, which more recently has been across from the Bronx High School of Science.
+After more than a century of operation, DeWitt Clinton High School since the early 2000s has dealt with serious problems of student performance, gang culture, and security.

 History

 Manhattan history

-Clinton opened in 1897 at 60 West 13th Street at the northern end of Greenwich Village under the name of Boys High School, although this Boys High School was not related to the one in Brooklyn.
-This school was renamed for former New York governor DeWitt Clinton in 1900.
+The school originally opened in 1897 at 60 West 13th Street at the northern end of Greenwich Village under the name of Boys High School, but this should not be confused with the Boys High School that was located in Brooklyn.
+In 1900, the school was renamed in honor of politician DeWitt Clinton, who had served as a United States senator, as the mayor of New York City and then as the sixth governor of New York during the early 19th century.

-In 1906, it moved to a newly constructed building on Tenth Avenue between 58th Street and 59th Street in the Hell's Kitchen neighborhood—the same year as the opening of the nearby DeWitt Clinton Park where students farmed plots in what was the first community garden in New York.
+In 1906, the school moved to a newly constructed building on Tenth Avenue, between 58th Street and 59th Street, in the Hell's Kitchen neighborhood.
+That year also saw the opening of the nearby DeWitt Clinton Park, where students farmed plots in the first community garden in New York.

-The school's H-shaped building, designed by C. B. J. Snyder, was said to be the biggest high school building in the United States at the time.
-After the school moved to the Bronx, this building became Haaren High School.
-It is now Haaren Hall on the campus of the John Jay College of Criminal Justice.
+The school's H-shaped building, designed by C. B. J. Snyder, was said to be the largest high school building then in the United States.
+After the school moved to the Bronx in 1929, this building became Haaren High School.
+It became known as Haaren Hall on the campus of the John Jay College of Criminal Justice.

-Until a high school education became compulsory in the early 1930s, Clinton, like all other public schools in the city, had a Classics Department, where Greek and Latin were taught.
-Perhaps its most famous teacher was history teacher Dr. Irwin Guernsey, known to generations of students as "Doc" Guernsey.
+Until high school education became compulsory in the early 1930s, Clinton – like all other public schools in the city – had a classics department where Ancient Greek and Latin were taught.
+Perhaps its most famous educator was Dr. Irwin Guernsey, a history teacher known to generations of students as "Doc" Guernsey.
 He came to Clinton in the fall of 1914 and retired in the spring of 1959, due to illness.
-A cripple with two "Irish" canes, he taught from the chair and won twice in his lifetime the title of Master Teacher in New York City.
+Using two "Irish" canes, he taught from his chair and won the title of Master Teacher in New York City twice in his career.
 He was also head of the Honors Association, Arista.
-The History wing is named "Guernsey Hall" in his memory, and one can still see the library cart named "Doc's Special" on which he sat while students wheeled him to class during the last years of his tenure when he was sick.
+The History wing is named "Guernsey Hall" in his memory, and one can still see the library cart named "Doc's Special" on which he sat while students wheeled him to class during the last years of his tenure, when he was sick.